-A range of facilities are available at the Glendhu Bay start line area to ensure an enjoyable start to your Motatapu adventure, including an Info Tent, toilets, parking and coffee vendor!
+Limited facilities are available at the Glendhu Bay start line, including an Info Tent, toilets, parking and coffee vendor!

 Parking is available at Glendhu Bay.
 Please follow the directions of traffic marshals as to where to park.
 All vehicles are treated as parking and there is no drop off area.

 Please note that there will be heavy traffic flows heading towards Glendhu Bay on event day.
 Please factor this into your travel time and take extreme care, watching for sudden stops in traffic.

-A bag drop service operates from the start line areas for the Ultra Run only.
+A bag drop service operates from the start line area for the Ultra Run.
 A gear trailer will be waiting at the start line for you to put any excess clothing/gear into.
 This trailer will then be driven to the finish line area to await your arrival.
 Please note: no mandatory gear can be left with this bag drop service, all mandatory gear must be carried with you through the course.
 We take all care but no responsibility for anything put into the gear trailer.
 Please use the bag tag provided to you at Athlete Check-in.

 The Ultra Run has four Checkpoints.
-All Checkpoints will have water and a small quantity of PURE electrolyte hydration drink -Superfruits flavour.
-Checkpoints C&D will have various food such as cake, sandwiches, chips, oranges, boiled salted potatoes and Em's Power bars in a variety of flavours.
+All Checkpoints will have water and a small quantity of PURE electrolyte hydration drink.
+Checkpoints C&D will have various food such as cake, sandwiches, chips, oranges, boiled salted potatoes and Em’s Power bites.
 Athletes must still bring their own nutrition as per the mandatory gear list.
 Athletes are encouraged to take their rubbish with them and can leave at it Checkpoint C as the volunteers have more space for rubbish here.

 **Please note: While we are there to help, please ensure you carry enough food and drink to get you through your race.